-Easy Crock Pot Thanksgiving Whole Turkey Recipe
+Crock Pot Thanksgiving Whole Turkey Recipe

+I know what you’re thinking: a Crock Pot Thanksgiving whole turkey recipe?
+You read that right!
 Whether it’s Thanksgiving Day or you’re having a small gathering of family and friends, you can make an entire turkey in your Crock Pot.

 Slow Cooked Turkey Perfection

+Roasting a turkey in the oven requires attention.
+I set alerts in my phone so I don’t forget to baste it.
+And I set the kitchen timer too.
 Now, though, I don’t have to do that, and I still get tender turkey breast and juicy meat just by putting the whole thing in my slow cooker.

-It is one of the absolute easiest ways to make a turkey.
-Honestly, if you’ve roasted a whole turkey before and were disappointed that it came out dry, you need to try this method for cooking it.
+It is one of the absolute easiest ways to cook a turkey.
+Honestly, if you’ve roasted a whole turkey before and were disappointed that it came out dry, you need to try this method.
+You’ll never go back to the oven-roasted way again!

 Ingredients For The Easy Crock Pot Turkey Recipe